gabrielste1n/CuzzChat/README.md

 # CuzzChat
-Client-Server application allwoing multiple pairs of users on different hots to communicate with one another.
+Client-Server application allowing multiple pairs of users on different hosts to communicate with one another.
 Client-Server communication is achieved through the use of TCP sockets.